 CRM growth not slowing down

-This year on year investment is seen necessary by most businesses in order to keep up to date with the fast changing digital technology industry.
+This year on year investment is seen as necessary by most businesses in order to keep up to date with the new and emerging technologies and digital transformation.

-We can see that CRM software leads this technology investment, with 49% of businesses planning to increase spending.
+We can see that CRM software leads this technology investment, with 44% of businesses planning to increase IT budgets in 2023, up from 38% in 2022.
 This is not just to keep up with their competitors, but also as a result of improving sales.

-Topping this table are the 47% of businesses planing to increase spending on help desk and customer service software.
+Topping the table are the 47% of businesses planning to increase spending on help desk and customer service software.

 The investment in customer service software shows the intention of businesses to retain existing clients.
-By not only improving customer service, but also providing online self-help options.
+By not only improving customer service, but also providing online self-service options.

 It's not only customer service software that companies are investing more in.

-Email marketing spend sees the largest share of the digital marketers’ wallet in 2015 as 60% of surveyed respondents plan to increase their email marketing budget, which makes a lot of sense given email’s consistently highly-rated ROI – $40 return on every $1 spent.
+The largest share of the digital marketers’ wallet in 2023 goes to email marketing.
+It’s estimated that the U.S. will spend over 350 million dollars on email advertising in 2023, which makes a lot of sense given email’s consistently highly-rated ROI of a $51 return on every $1 spent.

 Not only are marketers' seeing increased revenues, but as the customer experience takes the top spot in marketing priorities, delivering personalized marketing messages through email marketing is a sure fire way to beat the competition and build a brand that consumers trust.

-In order to engage potential customers across multiple devices in multiple channels, you need data.
+In order to engage potential customers across multiple devices in multiple channels, you need data and processes.
 And with CRM software, you are able to create a 360 degree overview of each person you connect with.

 Broken down this statistic showed that 91% of businesses with over 11 employees now use CRM, compared to 50% of those with 10 employees or less.

 Businesses will continue to increase investments in CRM solutions.
-Fueled not only by improving results, but also a need to keep up with their competitors and retain clients.
-This is all expected to turn the CRM sector from a $24 billion industry in 2014 to a $37 billion one by just 2017.
+Fueled not only by improving results, but also a need to keep up with their competitors and create a great customer experience.
+This is all expected to turn the CRM sector into a $80 billion industry by the end of 2025.

 What should you do?

-Well, if you are a business who is yet to adopt CRM – now is the time to get it, with half of your competitors already on board.
-Also, if you only have your CRM solution via a PC or laptop, its time to go mobile.
+Well, if your business has yet to adopt CRM - now is the time to invest.
+And if you can only access your CRM solution through a desktop or laptop, its time to go mobile.